A beginner’s guide to Rococo art

 Fragonard’s The Swing

-As with most Rococo paintings, the subject of Fragonard’s The Swing is not very complicated.
+As with most Rococo paintings, the subject of Jean-Honoré Fragonard’s The Swing is not very complicated.
 Two lovers have conspired to get an older fellow to push the young lady in the swing while her lover hides in the bushes.
 Their idea is that—as she goes up in the swing, she can part her legs, and her lover can get a tantalizing view up her skirt.

-Female figure (detail), Jean-Honoré Fragonard, The Swing, 1767, oil on canvas, 81 x 64.2 cm (Wallace Collection, London; photo: Steven Zucker, CC BY-NC-SA 2.0)
+Sculpture on the left, female figure in the middle, and two cupid sculptures in the background (detail), Jean-Honoré Fragonard, The Swing, 1767, oil on canvas, 81 x 64.2 cm (Wallace Collection, London)

-Female figure (detail), Jean-Honoré Fragonard, The Swing, 1767, oil on canvas, 81 x 64.2 cm (Wallace Collection, London; photo: Steven Zucker, CC BY-NC-SA 2.0)
+Sculpture on the left, female figure in the middle, and two cupid sculptures in the background (detail), Jean-Honoré Fragonard, The Swing, 1767, oil on canvas, 81 x 64.2 cm (Wallace Collection, London)

 The figures are surrounded by a lush, overgrown garden.
 A sculptured figure to the left puts his fingers to his mouth, as though saying “hush,” while another sculpture in the background shows two cupid figures cuddled together.
-The colors are pastel pale pinks and greens, and although we have a sense of movement and a prominent diagonal line—the painting lacks the seriousness of a baroque painting.
+The colors are pastel pale pinks and greens, and although we have a sense of movement and a prominent diagonal line—the painting lacks the seriousness of a Baroque painting.

 If you look closely you can see the loose brushstrokes in the pink silk dress—and as she opens her legs, we get a glimpse of her stockings and garter belt.
 It was precisely this kind of painting that the philosophers of the Enlightenment were soon to condemn.
 They demanded a new style of art, one that showed an example of moral behavior, of human beings at their most noble.